She thought she found love in a Japanese host club. Then the bills ballooned – and she was coerced into sex work | KRDO

 There are more than 300 of these venues in Tokyo’s neon-lit Kabukicho district, offering male companionship to lonely women.

-Though not all hosts exploit their female clients, authorities say some clubs are linked to organized crime, while campaigners say loose regulation of the industry has allowed abuse to fester.
+Though not all hosts exploit their female clients, authorities say some clubs are linked to organized crime, while activists say loose regulation of the industry has allowed abuse to fester.

 Under current laws, anybody over the age of 18 can enter the clubs, and efforts by lawmakers to introduce stronger protections have so far failed.